Town sign: United Kingdom

 In the United Kingdom, town sign may refer to a prominent, decorative, often carved sign, commemorating the values and history of the town.
 Synonymous with Village sign; Commonly in the centre of the town.

 United States

 In much of the United States, there is a similar county sign at the boundary between each county (or independent city not part of one), indicating the county being entered and often the one being left.
-Even if not done within a given U.S. state, there is also nearly always a welcome sign at the state line on every major highway, and most any other road.
+Even if not done within a given U.S. state, there is also nearly always a welcome sign at the state line on every major highway, and most other roads.
 The welcome signs on Interstate highways are usually very large and have graphics, and may have an attached text-only sign directing motorists to the welcome center at a rest area.
 On smaller roads, they are usually more similar to town signs, showing the state and county, often with other signs indicating speed limit, a state law (such as "burn headlights during rain"), and/or a change in time zone.